mkalten/TUIO11_Quartz/README.txt

 There are three outputs, the first one is giving all current TuioObjects, while the second port outputs TuioCursors, and the third TuioBlobs.
-All ports output "Structures", which are parameter lists that containing, some of the following attributes (depending on the actual output):
+All ports output "Structures", which are parameter lists that contain some of the following attributes (depending on the actual output):

 s_id ... session ID